Embeddings

 'Ejemplo de ello es que la comunidad minoritaria más hablada en los Estados Unidos es precisamente la que habla idioma español.']

-As there are many examples we will create a subset of 10 million examples to work faster:
+As there are many examples, we are going to create a subset of 10 million examples to be able to work faster:

 subset = dataset_corpus['train'].select(range(10000000))